IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 When uploading, chosen files get passed to the document service, which manages the storage in its own Media Database.
 Additionally, it reads from the Database in order to provide the requested Media to each user.
 Modifying, Updating and adding content are other tasks that are handled inside here.

+The Media service is connected to an outside service via the Media Adapter.

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)